Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 ### 4.5 Install CMake

-Needed for CRAN package **nlopter**, which is used by a few Bioconductor packages.
+Needed for CRAN package **nloptr**, which is used by a few Bioconductor packages.

 Home page: https://cmake.org/